How to Become a Counsellor in Australia: Complete Guide [2026]

 Online providers like Hader Institute deliver this through a mix of interactive learning materials, live Zoom sessions with experienced trainers, assessments, and structured milestones.
 It’s not passive video-watching.
 You’re actively building skills you’ll use from day one.

-Once you’ve completed your qualification and supervised hours, you can apply for professional registration (see the section below for details on each pathway).
+Once you’ve completed your qualification, you can apply to join a professional body (see the section below).

 Step 4: Start your career

-With your qualification and registration in hand, you’re ready to apply for counselling roles.
+With your qualification in hand, you’re ready to apply for counselling roles.
 Entry-level positions are available in community organisations, mental health services, schools, hospitals, private practice, and more.

 Can you become a counsellor without university?